unit-io/unitdb/docs/usage.md

 ```

 #### Store bulk messages
-Use DB.SetEntry() method to bulk store messages as topic is parsed on first request and subsequent requests skips parsing.
+Use Entry.WithPayload() method to bulk store messages as topic is parsed on first request and subsequent requests skips parsing of it.

 ```
 	topic := []byte("teams.alpha.ch1.u1")